Online communication

 Online communication has proved advantageous for protest groups, allowing them to rally support for causes even in countries that restrict speech and press.
 In early 2011, an online protest movement surfaced in Egypt in response to the tyrannical activities of President Hosni Mubarak.
 The protest also spread off-line, gathering members and ultimately leading to Mubarak's ousting.
 Zizi Papacharissi (2015) notes that the protest, dubbed the Arab Spring, was vastly different from traditional protests because no single leader or political faction appeared to rally followers for the cause.
 Instead, it involved a wave of popular support that allowed Egyptians to work together to achieve their goals.
 Similarly, the Occupy movement began in the United States in the spring of that same year.
 Protesters were involved in a grassroots effort to call public attention to the increasing divide between the most affluent top one percent and the rest of the people.
 Because of instant online communication, the movement quickly spread throughout the United States and Europe.

-Online communities sometimes allow members to be what they would like to be rather than who they are off-line.
+Online communities sometimes allow members to be what they would like to be rather than who they are offline.
 With online communication, social boundaries may be removed, and people from all races, age groups, and social classes may interact with one another.
-In online communities, members may be judged by what they contribute to the online venue rather than by how they look, how much money they make, or what kind of car they drive or clothes they wear.
+In online communities, members may be judged by what they contribute to the online venue rather than by how they look, how much money they make, what kind of car they drive, or what clothes they wear.
 Virtual communities that have surfaced online have provided a fertile field of study for scholars.
 Anthropologist Tony Boellstorff (2015) has conducted an in-depth study of Second Life, a virtual world that allows users to create alternate versions of themselves.
-His study introduced him to "Fran," an 85-year-old woman debilitated by Parkinson's disease, who is able to dance, ride horses, and walk on the beach as her online persona, an avatar that lives on Namaste Island, which was created by Fran's daughter Barbie to reflect their former home, Nettles Island on the Florida coast.
+His study introduced him to "Fran," an 85-year-old woman debilitated by Parkinson's disease, who is able to dance, ride horses, and walk on the beach as her online persona, an avatar that lives on Namaste Island, which was created by Fran's daughter Barbie to reflect their former home, Nettles Island, on the Florida coast.
 Fran also runs an online support group for Parkinson's patients.

 Boellstorff argues that virtual worlds may be "real" to their participants, and insists that identities, relationships, and cultures may evolve as participants interact with one another.
 When Second Life was launched in 2003 by Linden Lab, there were 2,500 active members, and around 200 of those might have been online at a given time.
 At its peak, Second Life grew to more than a million users.
 In 2015, half a million people were registered, and 30,000 to 60,000 users might be online at one time.
 Real names are not used to protect privacy.
 In 2018, possible destinations in Second Life included Arcade Gacha, Bailey's Norge, The Secret Garden, I Still Love the 80s, ASMR Library, and the Butterfly Conservatory.